Chinese tourist, 66, dies after he was attacked by way of a HIPPO while taking photos in Kenya

 A month before, an award-winning director was killed by way of a giraffe in the South African bush.

-Carlos Carvalho had done almost all of the group of the hit family drama that featured a British family gathering an animal hospital in the South African bush.
+Carlos Carvalho had done almost all of the group of the hit family drama that featured a British family accumulating an animal hospital in the South African bush.

 But the 47-year-old was sent flying 16 feet through the air while focusing on an attribute film with Gerald the Giraffe following the animal headbutted him, causing devastating head injuries.